mklimek/frame-video-view/README.md

   }
   ```

-If you want to do action specific for particular implementation eg. `seekTo()` from `VideoView`, you can call it like that:
+If you want to execute method for particular implementation eg. `seekTo()` from `VideoView`, you can call it like that:
 ```java
 frameVideoView.asVideoView().seekTo(x);
 ```